AqsaRehmanAI/Project-1-Send-Files-over-TCP-Using-C-plus/README.md

 ## Overview

 This project demonstrates the implementation of socket programming in C++ to achieve file transfer between a client and a server.
-It was developed as part of my PhD research, showcasing my deep understanding of networking concepts and practical application.
+It was developed as part of my PhD interview, showcasing my deep understanding of networking concepts and practical application.

 ## Key Features